rkasper/cv-creator/README.md

 ## How to use it?

 1. Create your CV in Markdown as `cv.md`.
+1. Create your resume in Markdown as `resume.md`.
 2. Adjust the CSS files.
-3. Run the script: `python3 cv-creator`
+3. Run the script: `./generate-cv-and-resume.sh`
-4. Enjoy the generated output files, `cv.html`, `cv.pdf`, and `cv.docx`.
+4. Enjoy the generated output files, `cv.html`, `cv.pdf`, `cv.docx`, `resume.html`, `resume.pdf`, and `resume.docx`.
 (You might want to manually add some footers or other formatting to the generated Word file.)

 ## Credit
 [Richard Kasperowski](https://kasperowski.com) created this.
 I was inpired by, and got started by forking, [Romain Ginestou](https://github.com/rginestou) 's [MarkReport](https://github.com/rginestou/MarkReport).
 Thanks, Romain!